vespaill/Forkify/README.md

 ### 20. Building the recipe model

+-   Retrieving recipe data from the _spoonacular_ API and storing it in a Recipe object.

 ### 21. Building the recipe controller—part 1

 -   How to read data from the page URL.